kimchi-project/ginger/docs/API.md

              network traffic.
         * TYPE *: Type of an interface
                 Example: Ethernet, Bond, Vlan
     * IPV4_INFO *(optional)*: Dictionary containing the ipv4 information of
             interface to be created
-        * IPV4INIT : Firewall Zone for the interface
+        * IPV4INIT : Yes, initialize ipv4.
         * BOOTPROTO: Boot protocol for ipv4(dhcp,none,autoip)
         * DEFROUTE(for BOOTPROTO none or dhcp) *(optional)*: 'yes' Use default route.